GoogleCloudPlatform/python-docs-samples/healthcare/api-client/fhir/README.rst

                             The type of resource.
 First letter must be capitalized --resource_id RESOURCE_ID
                             Name of a FHIR resource
+      --patient_id PATIENT_ID
+                            Identifier for a Patient resource.
+Can be used as a reference for an Encounter/Observation --encounter_id ENCOUNTER_ID
-      --bundle BUNDLE       Name of file containing bundle of operations to execute
+                            Identifier for an Encounter resource.
+Can be used as a reference for an Observation --bundle BUNDLE       Name of file containing bundle of operations to execute
       --uri_prefix URI_PREFIX